 Japan is an amazing country—truly incredible!
+I’m so excited to be sharing my 10 day Japan itinerary.

-There is so much to do here; from the Tsukiji Fish Market in Tokyo (now the Toyosu Fish Market), to checking out what cherry blossom season has to offer in Hiroshima and Osaka.
+There is so much to do here; from the Tsukiji Fish Market in Tokyo (now the Toyosu Fish Market) to checking out what cherry blossom season has to offer in Hiroshima and Osaka.
 It’s definitely a bucket list country.

 But for a first-timer, it can really seem overwhelming.
 With about a million things to do and places to explore.